 For ${\cal L}_{\rm long}$, we simply use the best-fit $t_{\rm E}$ values provided by \citetalias{Koshimoto2023}, which is similar to the approach by previous studies \citep{sumi2011, Mroz17}.
-This is because (i) the relatively smaller errors of $t_{\rm E}$, (ii) the effect of individual $t_{\rm E}$ error is statistically marginalized by the large number of events, (iii) the limited sensitivity to $\theta_{\rm E}$, and (iv) the minimal impact on our primary goal of measuring the mass function of planetary mass objects.
+This is because of (i) the relatively small uncertainties in $t_{\rm E}$, (ii) the effect of individual $t_{\rm E}$ uncertainties is statistically marginalized by the large number of events, (iii) the limited sensitivity to $\theta_{\rm E}$, and (iv) the minimal impact on our primary goal of measuring the mass function of planetary mass objects.